feng-zhang0712/mole/2025/english/support-worker-interview.md

 ## 四、以人为本护理与客户关系

-### How do you think of aged cared or support worker?
+### How do you think of aged care or support worker?（*）

-问题：说说你对护理及其工作内容的理解。
+你对（老年）护理的理解是什么？

-- I see aged care and support work as a deeply meaningful role focused on improving the quality of life for elderly or disabled clients by providing compassionate, person-centered care.
+- I see aged care and support work as a deeply meaningful role focused on improving the quality of life for elderly or disabled clients by providing person-centered care.
-- The work involves assisting with daily tasks like personal hygiene, mobility, and meals, ensuring clients feel comfortable, safe, and respected.
+- The work involves assisting with Activities of Daily Living, such as personal hygiene, mobility, and meals, ensuring clients feel safe, comfortable, and respected.
 - It requires strong communication and empathy to build trust, especially with clients who may have language barriers or conditions like dementia.
-- A key part is respecting clients’ autonomy, listening to their needs, and adapting care to their preferences, like offering favorite foods or adjusting routines.
+- It's important to respect clients’ autonomy, listen to their needs, and adapt care to their preferences, like offering favorite foods or adjusting routines.
 - It also involves teamwork, clear documentation, and following protocols to ensure safety and continuity of care, such as reporting changes in a client’s health.
-- For me, being a support worker means making a real difference by helping clients maintain dignity and independence while creating a positive, supportive environment.
+- For me, being a support worker means making a real difference by helping clients maintain dignity and independence while creating a positive and supportive environment.

-I’m passionate about this role because it combines practical skills with the opportunity to connect with people and make their lives better.

 ### What does person-centred care means to you?